 Qualitative measures include classroom observations, surveys completed by teachers and/or parents, interviews with the child or the review of a child’s educational record and portfolio, or the child’s responses during the test administration.
 This qualitative data may provide the assessing professional a better context in which to interpret a child’s assessment results.

-In the final step of an assessment, parents should be provided with a clear summary of the findings, as initially agreed upon with the professional.
+In the final step of an assessment, parents should be provided with a clear summary of the findings, sometimes referred to as an evaluation, as initially agreed upon with the professional.
 Parents will typically receive a detailed report summarizing the following, discussed in a wrap-up meeting with the professional:

 Should I have my child tested (or assessed)?